He has ascended to hip hop star status with a few hits under his belt, and despite a recent controversy, Priddy Ugly, is still one determined artist.

 Everyone is watching you right now.
 What can those people expect from Priddy Ugly?

 Priddy Ugly: I am releasing my debut album later this year, titled EGYPT (Everything Godly Yearns Patience and Time).
 Apart from that meaning, I love Gold and everyone who has known me all my life, knows that.
-Egyptians represented gold (with their accessories) and also triumph because they achieved a lot of things that may have seemed impossible.
+Egyptians represented gold (with their accessories) and also triumph because they achieved a lot of things that seemed impossible.
 I also want to show people with this album that it’s possible.

 This is the moment man; I have waited for 12 years.
 I feel like I have grown with this project and I am more daring.
 I am so excited.
 Judgement is coming but I am ready for it.